videoDAC/streaming-back-end/ROADMAP.md

 Then if we can get money flowing into this model, divided up based on who contributed what, then we have a whole new way of funding global collaborative digital art... like a DAO++.

-### Content Index

-Create an index of all the content currently streaming on the stage.

-e.g. a single page, published as HTML over HTTP 8935, show all current AV streams autoplay unmuted.
-Call it "montage.html".

 ## Publisher Product

 ### Rebadged OBS Studio